melchor629/node-flac-bindings/readme.md

 encoder.pipe(process.stdout);
 ```

-See the [tests](https://github.com/melchor629/node-flac-bindings/tree/dev/test/) directory for more examples using advanced API.
+See [examples](https://github.com/melchor629/node-flac-bindings/tree/dev/examples/) for more examples.
+See the [tests](https://github.com/melchor629/node-flac-bindings/tree/dev/test/) directory for even more examples using advanced API.

 ## Debug the library